adobong-sunog/adobong-sunog/README.md

-#### (Currently under development, so apologies for some of the missing information)
-> Not yet ready for hire

 # About me:

 I'm a human being whose interests are playing musical instruments (keyboard and the guitar), sleeping and learning web development (and cloud computing too eventually).

+Not yet ready for hire.

 # Projects: